manoj234-byte/VenkataManojMaddi-IRIS_Public_Assignment/README.md

 ## Testing with Postman

-A Postman collection is included in this repo:
+There’s a Postman collection included so you can test the endpoints quickly:
- `Postman json file`
-To use:

 1. Open Postman.
-2. Click **Import** → Upload the `.json` file.
+2. Click **Import** and upload the `.json` file.
-3. Send requests using the saved collection.
+3. Send test requests using the collection.

 ---

-##  Insights
+## Notes & Improvements

-### Potential Improvements

-* Add a file upload endpoint to support dynamic Excel uploads.
+### Things I’d Like to Add Later

+- An endpoint for uploading Excel files, so users aren’t stuck with the default one.
-* Extend support for `.xlsx` and `.csv` formats.
+- Support for `.xlsx` and maybe even `.csv`.
-* Implement pagination and sorting for large sheets.
+- Pagination for larger sheets.
-* Include a simple frontend UI for non-technical users.

-### Edge Cases Not Covered

-* Completely empty sheets or rows.
-* Mixed data types in a row (strings and numbers).
-* Sheets with merged cells or complex formatting.
+- A small frontend to let non-devs interact with the data.

+### Known Limitations

+- It doesn’t handle empty or merged rows well.
+- Rows with mixed data (like numbers and text) might not sum cleanly.
+- Fancy formatting in Excel isn’t handled — it expects plain, simple data.

 ---

 ## Dependencies

-* fastapi
+- fastapi
-* uvicorn
+- uvicorn
-* pandas
+- pandas
-* openpyxl
+- openpyxl
-* xlrd
+- xlrd

-Install via:
+Install them all via:

 ```bash
 pip install -r requirements.txt